This Molosser-type dog is the Russian cousin of St. Bernard.

 Moscow Watchdog Size and Weight

-The Moscow watchdog is a giant long hair dog with an average height of 27-31″ for males and 26-29″ for females.
+This is a giant long hair dog with an average height of 27-31″ for males and 26-29″ for females.
 Males weigh 121-150lbs fully grown, while females weigh over 99lbs fully grown.
-Moscow watchdog puppies weigh 15-22lbs at 8 weeks and are typically fully grown between 18-24 months.
+The puppies weigh 15-22lbs at 8 weeks and are typically fully grown between 18-24 months.

 Moscow Watchdog Common Health Issues